aureliusenterprise/pyflink-dev/README.md

 #### Debugging with VS Code

-If you're using VS Code, follow these steps to attach the debugger:

-1. **Open Debugger**: Navigate to the debugger tab in VS Code.
-2. **Start Debugging**: Click the green play button to initiate the debugger.
+If you're using VS Code, navigate to the debugger tab.
+Next, click the green play button to initiate the debugger.
 Make sure to select the debugger profile provided with your development environment.
-3. **Select Process**: VS Code will present a list of running processes.
+VS Code will present a list of running processes.
 Choose the one that corresponds to the process ID you noted earlier.

-#### Practical Example
+### Practical Example

 To put these instructions into practice, consider debugging the `word_stream` example.
 This job continuously outputs words to standard output.
 Begin by starting the job with the following command: